epiquerealty/showami-faq/showami-faq-real-estate-agents.md

 ### What are the requirements to use Showami as a buyer's agent?
 You must be an actively licensed real estate agent in the state where you need showing services.

-## The Client Portal

-### What is the Client Portal?
-The Client Portal is a feature that allows your clients to submit showing requests directly.
-You maintain control by reviewing and approving/denying each request.

-### How does the Client Portal work?
-1. You invite your clients to create an account in the portal
-2. Clients submit showing requests with preferred times and properties
-3. You review requests and decide whether to accept (using a showing agent) or deny (to show yourself)

-### When should I use the Client Portal?
-Use it when you want to empower your clients to initiate showing requests while maintaining control over which properties they view and when.

 ## Scheduling and Showings

 ### How does the showing confirmation process work?